-Staying organized is obviously a big key to success as a service-based business owner.
+Staying organized is obviously a big key to success as a service-based business owner, which is why I use Google apps in business.
 But with countless hats you need to wear to keep your business running smoothly (not to mention needing to manage multiple clients and maybe even contractors), staying on top of everything can definitely be a challenge.

 In my own business, I use a few simple apps and tools to help me stay productive and manage client work effectively.

-1) Gmail: Using Labels and the Star System
+Google Apps Tip #1: Using Gmail Labels and the Star System

 There’s a good chance you’re familiar with Gmail — Google’s email client.
 I’ve used Gmail in my business for years and have come up with two methods for organizing emails in my inbox so that nothing slips through the cracks: